 Package name Remarks

 dstat Required when using parallel scan.

 gdb Required when using pgx_fjqssinf command.

 glibc -

 iputils Required for Mirroring Controller.

 libaudit1 -

+libbz2-1 Required when using pgBackRest.

 libgcc_s1 -

 libicu-suse65_1 Provides collation support.
 Install 65.

 liblz4-1 -

 libmemcached Required when using Pgpool-II.

 libncurses6 -

 libstdc++6 -

 libz1 -

 libzstd1 -

-llvm Install version 7.0.x of llvm to run SQL with runtime compilation (just-in-time compilation) and add the directory where the shared library libLLVM -.so is located to the environment variable LD_LIBRARY_PATH.
-Fujitsu Enterprise Postgres 15 uses runtime compilation by default.
+llvm Install version 15.0.x of llvm to run SQL with runtime compilation (just-in-time compilation) and add the directory where the shared library libLLVM -.so is located to the environment variable LD_LIBRARY_PATH.

+Fujitsu Enterprise Postgres uses runtime compilation by default.
 If you do not want to use runtime compilation, turn off the jit parameter in postgresql.conf.
 You do not need to install llvm if you turn off the jit parameter.

-Failure to install llvm without turning off the jit parameter may result in an error when executing SQL.
+If the jit parameter is on and llvm is not installed, an error may occur during SQL execution.
 For more information about runtime compilation, see "Just-in-Time Compilation (JIT)" in the PostgreSQL Documentation.

-libLLVM7 Install version 7.0.x.
+libLLVM15 Install version 15.0.x.

 net-tools -

 pam Required when using PAM authentication.

-perl Required when using PL/Perl.
-Install 5.26.

-protobuf-c Required if using the Transparent Data Encryption feature when using a key management system as a keystore.
-Install 1.3.2.

-python3 Required when using PL/Python based on Python 3.
-Install 3.6.x.

-rsync Required when using Pgpool-II.

-Package name Remarks sysstat Required when using pgx_fjqssinf command.
+Package name Remarks perl Required when using PL/Perl.
+Install 5.26. protobuf-c Required if using the Transparent Data Encryption feature when using a key management system as a keystore.
+Install 1.3.2. python3 Required when using PL/Python based on Python 3.
+Install 3.6.x. rsync Required when using Pgpool-II. sysstat Required when using pgx_fjqssinf command.
 Set up the sar command after installation. tcl Required when using PL/Tcl.
 Install 8.6. java-1_8_0-openjdk Required when using the database multiplexing and WebAdmin.
 Use build 1.8.0.312 or later for ppc64le architecture.